Updated April 2026

 • Key check: calculate total premiums over the expected policy term

-• Risk: at older ages or longer terms, total premiums can exceed the benefit
+• Risk: at older ages or longer terms, total premiums frequently exceed the benefit

-• Alternatives: a dedicated savings account or term life policy may be worth comparing
+• Alternatives: funeral bonds, a dedicated savings account or term life insurance may be worth comparing

-• Other costs: headstones, flowers, catering and venue hire are extra
+• Additional costs: headstones, flowers, catering and venue hire are extra

 Ways to Save on Funeral Cover Costs

-While funeral insurance premiums are largely driven by age and cover amount, there are still ways to keep costs manageable.
+While funeral insurance premiums are primarily driven by age and cover amount, there are still ways to keep costs manageable.

 1